-I blamed her all the while but after many years, when I learnt the art and craft of introspection, slowly-slowly I realized some of my mistakes.
+I blamed her all the while but after many years, when I learned the art and craft of introspection, slowly-slowly I realized some of my mistakes.
 I learn the art and craft of forgives, compassion, kindness and gratitude.
 That is the time I contacted her to seek forgiveness.

-And to my surprise she was already waiting with folded hands to ask forgiveness for what she did.
+And to my surprise, she was already waiting with folded hands to ask forgiveness for what she did.

 The chapter is closed now but I can’t forget that night when I cried all night long.
-Although, I have managed to get all the broken pieces—of my heart—together, I am unable to find some.
+Although I have managed to get all the broken pieces—of my heart—together, I am unable to find some.

 I can’t forget the tears; they were so innocent, so alone.
 They wanted to say so much but tears are just words the heart can’t say.